YuetChan/simple-kanban/apiserver/README.md

-# Cup Kanban server
+# Simple Kanban apiserver

-Cup Kanban server is an API service of Cup Kanban built in Spring Boot and Java 11.
+Simple Kanban apiserver is the API services of Simple Kanban built in Spring Boot and Java 11.

 ## Description

-Cup Kanban server provides REST APIs supporting __crud__ operations on Cup Kanban entities.
+Simple Kanban server provides REST APIs supporting __crud__ operations on Simple Kanban entities.

 ## User guide
-Please refer to [cup-kanban-user-guide](https://github.com/YuetChan/cup-kanban-user-guide "cup-kanban-user-guide") for detail documentation.
+Please refer to [simple-kanban-user-guide](https://github.com/YuetChan/simple-kanban-user-guide "simple-kanban-user-guide") for detail documentation.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.